microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_full_akri/_index.md

   ![Get AKS edge node](./32.png)

-Also from the Windows HyperV VM open Edge browser and navigate to the service, you should see the video streaming
+Also from the Windows Hyper-V VM, open the Edge browser and navigate to the service, you should see the video streaming

   ![Video Streaming](./33.png)